 Surgical sterilization is a routine operation and is probably performed by veterinarians more often than any other single surgery.
 Spaying or neutering your pet means having surgery to remove its reproductive organs.
 Spaying (ovarian hysterectomy) is for females and neutering (castration) is for males.
 After surgery your pet will be unable to reproduce.

-Schedule surgery with your regular vet.
 When you schedule your surgery, your vet will give you some special instructions regarding feeding and perhaps medication.
-It is very important for your pets safety that you follow all instructions very carefully.
+It is very important for your pet’s safety that you follow all instructions very carefully.
 Complications may result if you fail to follow these guidelines.
-Complications can mean additional costs or perhaps pose a threat to your pets life.
-Most often your pet will not be required to stay away from home overnight.
-Special instructions may also be given for monitoring your pets activities after returning home.
+Complications can mean additional costs or perhaps pose a threat to your pet’s life.
+Special instructions may also be given for monitoring your pet’s activities after returning home.

 Dogs and cats do not experience “menopause” like humans and can reproduce throughout their life span.
 However, they do become less fertile as they age.
-Often, by this time, unspayed females will have experienced complications due to the fact that they are unspayed.
+Often, by this time, unspayed females will have experienced complications such as life threatening infections and cancer.